iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 > In a voting process, the ballot needs to be kept secret not the protocol or process.

+### Why should we trust proprietary software?

+No one can be sure what the proprietary software does in the background.
+It can provide accurate results during testing, but after the election, it may switch votes when you turn on the EVM.
+Based on the current inquiry, it seems to also have a timer.
+This makes it easy to switch votes with precise timing.
+One also cannot know what it prints to the VVPAT; it may print multiple votes in the absence of oversight.

+Even if the software is made open source, we still cannot be sure if the correct software is installed, especially if a corrupt official has manipulated it.

 ### Why Electronic Voting Is Still A Bad Idea

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LkH2r-sNjQs?si=65prPw8RWLM_J6Xk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>